YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -END
 ~~~~~

-Specifies the record number of the input file at which LOAD should stop. -END=integer must be greater than the -BEGIN=integer for LOAD to operate.
-LOAD terminates after processing the record of the number specified by -END or reaching the end of the input file.
+Specifies the record number of the input file at which LOAD should stop.
+END integer value must be greater than the BEGIN integer value for LOAD to operate.
+LOAD terminates after processing the record of the number specified by END or reaching the end of the input file.
 The format of the END qualifier is:

 .. code-block:: none

    -E[ND]=integer

-The value of -FORMAT=GO input should normally be an even number.
+The value of FORMAT=GO input should normally be an even number.
 By default, LOAD continues to the end of the input file.

 ~~~~~~~~~~~~
 -FILLFACTOR